 “Hands down,” Felix answers, “or should I say pants down.
 I’ll collect the prize next time I’m up here, but here’s the split of your tips.”

-That remark seemed much funnier while we sped down I-95 toward home.
+That remark seemed much funnier as we speed down I-95 toward home.
 Felix collected over $200 in tips.
 He gives us $100 each and keeps the over.

 “You guys know how to put on a show.
 I’ll give you that.”